 For a long time, I couldn’t speak.
-This frustrated me a lot because I couldn’t ask for a drink or a toy.
+This frustrated me because I couldn’t ask for a drink or a toy.
 Then my parents started teaching me sign language.
 Finally, I could let people know what I wanted.

 Eventually, I was able to make words.
 I can talk pretty well now.
-But even though I can speak, it doesn’t mean I can answer your questions.
+But even though I can speak, it doesn’t mean I can answer all of your questions.
 I wish I could, but I am just not there yet.

-I like to play but the way I play is a little different than most kids.
+I like to play, but the way I play is a little different than most kids.
 I like to play tag and chase with my friends.
-But when I have my toys I often prefer to play alone.
+But when I have my toys, I often prefer to play alone.
 I like to do the same things with my toys over and over again, like lining up my trains or crayons.
 I like things to be in order like ABCs and numbers.
 Repetition is my way of trying to understand the world around me.
-When someone is playing with me that is difficult.
+When someone is playing with me, that is difficult.
 If I have a toy and someone else wants it, that disrupts my routine.
 My parents and therapists are working on this with me, so please be patient.

 I love to be outside and take walks.
-When we take a walk my parents have me wear my tether.
+When we take a walk, my parents have me wear my tether.
 It’s a long coil with a Velcro wristband on one end for me to wear and one on the other end for my mom or dad to wear.
 It helps keep me safe.
 They don’t want me walking in the street because of danger.
 But I don’t understand danger.
 I can repeat a line from a safety video I’ve watched about crossing the street.
 “Look left, look right, look left again.”
 That helps me know what to do.
 I just don’t know why I have to do it.
 I am sure one day I will.

 I think the most important thing I want you to know about my autism is that I am trying my best.
 My parents are trying their best.
 My therapists are trying their best.
-I am so lucky to have so many people helping me be my best and my best will change.
+I am so lucky to have so many people helping me be my best, and my best will change.
 I will learn.
 I will grow.
-But for today, if things in my family don’t look the way things look in most families, please know we are all doing the very best we can and we are pretty proud of that!
+But for today, if things in my family don’t look the way things look in most families, please know we are all doing the very best we can, and we are pretty proud of that!